Plantar Flexion | Function, Anatomy and Cause of Injury

 The best thing you can do to prevent plantar flexion ankle injuries is increasing strength and stability of the ankle.
 The more stability you build int he ankle and in the foot, the easier it will be for the ankle to avoid ankle sprains and other injuries.

 9INE POINT Health is the best place to start your search for a health care provider to help you stay healthy.
-The key to success as an athlete is staying healthy and making sure the injuries are dealt with appropriately.
-Any athlete that runs is ar greater risk of Planter Flexor pain and the key to success as an athlete is staying healthy.
+Any athlete that runs is at greater risk of pain and the key to success as an athlete is staying healthy.

 9INE POINT Health lets you search for providers by type and skill.
 For example, you can look for a Physical Therapist with any skill set you need.
 It does not matter what kind of provider you need, 9INE POINT Health can help you find them and help you to sort through their skills.